oyekanmiayo/go-notion/README.md

 ### Retrieve a user

 This retrieves a Notion user based on a specified ID.
+Read more [here](https://developers.notion.com/reference/get-user).

 ```go
 client := notion.NewClient(http.DefaultClient, *accessToken)